ajunior/RaspiKey/README.md

 BETA License
 -------
 RaspiKey is currently in BETA.
 Unless licensed, it will run for 30 minutes and then turn off automatically.
-When that happens you will have to unplug and plug it back again.
-If you would like a permanent BETA license please e-mail me and I'll be happy to send you one.
+If you would like a permanent license for testing please e-mail me and I'll be happy to send you one.

 Known Issues
 ------------